electron/electron/docs/api/process.md

 Setting this to `true` will silence deprecation warnings.
 This property is used instead of the `--no-deprecation` command line flag.

-### `process.enablePromiseAPIs`

-A `Boolean` that controls whether or not deprecation warnings are printed to `stderr` when formerly callback-based APIs converted to Promises are invoked using callbacks.
-Setting this to `true` will enable deprecation warnings.

 ### `process.resourcesPath` _Readonly_

 A `String` representing the path to the resources directory.